Me4th/wp-travelshop-theme/travelshop/installation.md

 ## Maintaince & Troubleshooting

-If something will change on the pressmind modell run:
+If something will change on the pressmind model run:
 ````shell script
 php install.php
 php import.php fullimport